EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Bardeen on the discovery of the transistor to his wife while she was peeling carrots, almost mumbling: "We discovered something important today"
 - Understand which industries are symbiotic so that you can capitalize on how they spar each other on.
 - Linear model of innovation:  invention -> innovation -> capitalization
 - During the early days of Apple (Just before they funded the company), Steve Wozniak´s father went to Steve Jobs's house and berated him for wanting a 50-50 split of Apple.
 "You haven't made any contributions to the firm," Wozniak's father said.
-He made Steve Jobs cry and wanted to cancel the whole apple affair.
+He made Steve Jobs cry and wanting to cancel the whole apple affair.
 - Venture Capitalist Andressen (Mosaic) favors start-ups with working code or customer service rather than charts and presentations.
 - Finance industry is like a big oil tanker, you need to compartmentalize the industry to prevent massive losses in case it goes wrong.
 Chaos is inherent in the system.
 - When IBM launched its internal electronic mail service they estimated the number of emails based on previous correspondence; memos, letters, etc. The estimate was so wrong that the server crashed within a day.